717tnezyy9l. ac uy218

 But Ibram X. Kendi’s thoughtful and well-researched narrative of Malcolm’s life painted a much fuller picture of the iconic, controversial and influential counter to Dr. King.
 From very humble

 roots that brought him to Lansing, Michigan in the pre-WWII era to his violent death in a Harlem hotel’s ballroom in 1965, Kendi fully explored what transformed Malcolm from poverty to prison in his early life.
-His beginnings eventually fueled his ascent to the top echelons of the
+His beginnings eventually fueled his ascent to the top chelons of the Nation of Islam.

 Book cover for The Blessing Way by Tony Hillerman, featuring bold yellow text, an illustrated wolf mask, a Southwestern pattern at the top, and a sticker promoting the AMC series Dark Winds.